pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

    You can create the YAML file with the workload's definition by using one of these options:

    - Use [Tanzu Developer Tools for Visual Studio Code](../../vscode-extension/about.md)to generate the workload's definition YAML.
-For information about this file, see [workload.yaml](../../vscode-extension/usage-getting-started.md#a-idsnippets-workloada-workloadyaml).
+For information about this file, see [workload.yaml](../../vscode-extension/usage-getting-started.md#snippets-workload).
    - Use [Application Accelerator](application-accelerator.md).
-You can use [Tanzu Application Platform Initializer](https://github.com/sample-accelerators/tap-initialize/blob/main/README.md) to generate the required file; for this step, the file is `workload.yaml`.
-You can access it through the Tanzu Application Platform GUI by using `<TAP-GUI-URL>/create/templates/tap-initialize`.
+You can use [Tanzu Application Platform Initializer](https://github.com/sample-accelerators/tap-initialize/blob/main/README.md) to generate the required file.
+For this step, the file is `workload.yaml`.
+You can access it through Tanzu Application Platform GUI by using `<TAP-GUI-URL>/create/templates/tap-initialize` in GitHub.
    - Create the file manually with your preferred IDE.
 For example:

          ```